OneAutumnLeaf4700/Credential-Manager-NEA/README.md

+#WARNING!!!
+THIS PROGRAM IS NOT INTENDED FOR USE IN PRODUCTION.
+IT IS A FIRST ATTEMPT AT PROGRAMMING A GUI APPLICATION IN PYTHON.
+I AM AWARE THAT THERE ARE MANY SECURITY VULNERABILITIES PRESENT IN THIS PROGRAM AND THUS I AM NOT RESPONSIBLE FOR ANY DAMAGE CAUSED BY USING THIS PROGRAM.

 # Credential Manager NEA

 This project is a credential manager application developed as part of my A-Level Computer Science NEA coursework.
-It was made during the summer of Year 12 as my first attempt at programming a software application with a GUI in Python.
+It was made during the summer of Year 12 (2023) as my first attempt at programming a software application with a GUI in Python.

 ## Project Overview